mandliya/mandliya.github.io/_posts/2026-03-11-building-an-autograd-engine-from-scratch-with-cupy-part-1-tensor-and-backpropagation.md

 ## Why build this?
 1. **Understanding**: Calling `loss.backward()` in PyTorch is literally magic until we build it ourselves.
 Here we will understand how it comes together with chain rule, topological sort, and gradient accumulation.

 2. **CuPy as backend**: CuPy mirrors the NumPy API almost perfectly but runs on GPU.
-By building on CuPy, we get GPU accelaration for free without writing any CUDA code.
+By building on CuPy, we get GPU acceleration for free without writing any CUDA code.
 In absence of GPU, the same code falls back to NumPy with zero changes.
 Although, our goal is not performance, but understanding how things work under the hood.
 CuPy also does all the linear algebra under the hood so we can focus on understanding autograd cleanly.

 ## Computation Graphs and the Chain Rule
-The core idea behind automatic differentiation is simple, every computation is a sequence of simple elementary operations (add, multiply, exp ect), and we know derivative of each one.
+The core idea behind automatic differentiation is simple, every computation is a sequence of simple elementary operations (add, multiply, exp, etc), and we know derivative of each one.
 The chain rule then helps us compose them.
 When we write:

 ```python
 c = a * b